kevinfaveri/solana-candy-factory/DISASTER_HANDLING_CANDY_MACHINE_CLI.md

 Grab the value for first two values (`NewAccount`, and `Source`) and store them somewhere.

-Now, on your project where you are deploying your candy machine and inside the `cache` folder, create a file named `mainnet-beta-temp` (without any extension).
+Now, on your project where you are deploying your candy machine and inside the `.cache` folder, create a file named `mainnet-beta-temp` (without any extension).

 Finally, have the content of it be something like this, properly replacing the `uuid`, `config` and `authority` keys but the values you grabbed above: